Doping-Russian doping in focus as Valieva case heads to court

 By Gabrielle Tétrault-Farber

-GENEVA, Switzerland, Sept 26 (Reuters) - Russian figure skater Kamila Valieva's doping case, a scandal that rocked the sport and cast a shadow over her country's already embattled anti-doping system, will start to be heard by the Court of Arbitration for Sport (CAS) on Tuesday.
+GENEVA, Switzerland, Sept 26 (Reuters) - The Court of Arbitration for Sport (CAS) on Tuesday began hearing Russian figure skater Kamila Valieva's doping case, a scandal that rocked the sport and cast a shadow over her country's already embattled anti-doping system.

 Nineteen months after Valieva helped the Russian Olympic Committee (ROC) win gold in the team event at the 2022 Beijing Games despite testing positive for a banned substance, her competitors are still awaiting justice.